 Ultimately, President Lourenco’s move to sell Vicente’s stake in Standard Bank is part of his broader strategies to recover the assets lost during former President Dos Santos’s reign.

-See also Top 10 wealthiest African women in 2024
+See also The 10 richest men in Africa in 2024

 Moreover, given Standard Bank’s standing as one of Africa’s largest lenders the IPO is sure to attract interest from investors.
 The funds generated from the sale will also help in boosting Angola’s economic initiatives.